OGResearch/bcc-cbar/semi/docs/key-model-equations-description.md

 * Foreign exchange market
 * Parity between local and foreign short rates with a premium: risk, capital controls
+* Remember to annualize the expected depreciation (the interest rates are annualized)
 * Official interventions

 ---